codefellows/seattle-ops-401d1/class-20/README.md

-# Career Development Workshop, Midterm Project Kickoff
+# Review, HTB Workshop, and Midterm Project Kickoff

 Today's class will focus on career development.
 After the workshop, your instructor will introduce the midterm project.